 Most of the players use 2-3 pieces of unique equipment because usually rare equipment with 5-6 good modifiers is much better.

 The moment you exit the town you will find dozens of different items.
 To make it easier to understand what items you should pay special attention to and take and which ones you can skip there is a loot filter in the game.
 It will help you filter items of high quality or equipment with linked sockets (as it is a must to have 3+ linked sockets to add more support gems for your active skill).
 You can manage it yourself or you can also download the ready one from Github, for example, NeverSink Item Filter.
+Or you can choose and download the most appropriate for you loot filter on FireBLAST.

 Currency – Path of Exile Beginners Guide